edoreld/dragon-agilite/README.md

 # dragon-agilite

-A game to let players control a dragon who can wield swords and own pets.
+A game to let players control a dragon who can wield swords and own a pet.